tgmattso/ATPESC/README.md

 Materials for the OpenMP lecture at the ATPESC

 Treat this content as under a creative commons license.
-You can do whatever you want with it, but please site me (Tim Mattson)
+You can do whatever you want with it, but please cite me (Tim Mattson)